AlinaWithAFace/CISC-220-Lab-06/README.md

 NodeL *first;
 NodeL *last;
 int size;
-int gameScore;   // This field is for the game’s gameScore, and will be set using a getScore method, below.
+int score; // This field is for the game’s score, and will be set using a getScore method, below.
 It should be initialized in the constructor to 0.
 ```
 And your methods you’ll need for this are:
 ```